Representative Console: Manage and Control Unattended Computers Using Jump Clients

 With Bomgar Jump Clients, support representatives can access and control unattended computers.
 Jump Clients can be installed from within a session, or pre-deployed if necessary.
 From the /login admin interface, click on the Jump tab and then the Jump Clients page.
 From here, you can configure and download them, and then you can deploy Jump Clients to a single computer, or multiple computers simultaneously.
 For more information on this process, please watch the Manage and Deploy Jump Clients video.

 From within a session, you can pin a Jump Client to the remote system.
-Select which queue to pin it to.
+Select which Jump group to pin it to.

-As a user with standard Jump Client privileges, when you open your representative console you can see Jump Clients that are pinned to your personal queue as well as your team queues.
+As a user with standard Jump Client privileges, when you open your representative console you can see Jump Clients that are pinned to your personal Jump group, as well as your team Jump groups.
 Privileged users can view and manage all Jump Clients connected to their Bomgar support site.

 From this interface, search for Jump Clients based on selectable fields.
 Select the Jump Client to view its full details.
 You can access this Jump Client by clicking on the Jump button, double clicking on the Jump Client’s name, or right-clicking on the name and clicking the Jump option from the context menu.